-- Paraquat Parkinson’s Disease Lawsuit: Paraquat is weed killer used in commercial farming.
+- Paraquat Parkinson’s Disease Lawsuit: Paraquat is a weed killer used in commercial farming.
 New research linking Paraquat to Parkinson’s disease has led to a large wave of product liability lawsuits.

-- Camp Lejeune Lawsuit: A new law allowed individuals exposed to the toxic water at the Camp Lejeune marine corps base in North Carolina to file claims for compensation.
+- Camp Lejeune Lawsuit: A new law allowed individuals exposed to the toxic water at the Camp Lejeune Marine Corps base in North Carolina to file claims for compensation.